Build and Launch Your Own iOS App

 Drops, Withdrawals & Refunds

 Attend class in person at one of our convenient locations.
 You’ll engage face to face with your classmates and instructors as part of a highly interactive curriculum.
 An online learning management system may be required to access some course materials and assignments.

 Courses are streamed online in real time from the classroom.
 You interact with your instructors and fellow students via chat, using Adobe Connect web conferencing software.
 Assignments and other course materials are delivered through Canvas, a web-based learning management system that also serves as a communications hub.For added flexibility, each quarter you may view recordings of up to 40 percent of your class sessions instead of attending in real time.
 You also can attend the classroom sessions in person if space is available.

 Our special blended programs combine the convenience of online study with the vibrancy of in-person classes for a unique learning experience.

 Not available for this program

-Learn how to develop for the Android platform and gain the skills to create and release your own Android application.
+Learn how to develop for the Android platform, and gain the skills to create and release your own Android applications.